 This committee liaises with Simon Fraser University on matters of common interest.

-This committee advises the council on improving safety on the City's roads for pedestrians, cyclists and drivers.
+This committee advises the council on improving all modes of transportation under the City’s authority.